purpleponker/Northline_eLandings/data/instrs/tLandings.md

 ## tLandings configuration and sign in

 ### log in
-login is done simply by using the supplied Tender User ID along with your designated password
+login is done simply by using the supplied Tender User ID along with your designated password. northline by default

 ### generating a fish ticket
 will implement once eLandings login credentials are established